karlstolley/rpk/README.md

 # The Rapid Prototyping Kit (RPK)

-The Rapid Prototyping kit is a set of files for quickly building Web pages using HTML5, Cascading Stylesheets (CSS), and JavaScript.
+The Rapid Prototyping Kit is a set of files for quickly building Web pages using HTML, Cascading Stylesheets (CSS), and JavaScript.
 It accompanies a book by Karl Stolley titled *How to Design and Write Web Pages Today, 2nd ed.*
 (ABC-CLIO/Greenwood Press, 2017).